ymcatwincities/openy/docs/Contributing.md

 - Create fork of [main project](https://github.com/propeoplemd/openy).
 [How to create fork](https://help.github.com/articles/fork-a-repo/).
 - Commit & push changes into your fork
 - Create new Pull Request.
 [How to create Pull Request](https://help.github.com/articles/creating-a-pull-request/).
 - Write steps for review.
-In this way mainteiners can go through steps on build to verify your fix/feature.
+In this way maintainers can go through steps on build to verify your fix/feature.
+- Wait for a CI build and ask maintainers for review.